tallforasmurf/PPQT2/extras/sphinx/index.rst

 To put all Notes at the end of the book, put a single zone at the end of the final chapter.

-You can insert a level-2 heading or other text into a zone.
+You can insert a heading into a zone:
-The moved notes go to the end of the zone, above the ``F/`` line.

 |  ``/F``
 |